 Indiana Superintendent of Public Instruction Tony Bennett announced today that

-the state would end the practice of letting schools cancel class because of
+the state would end the practice of letting schools cancel class because of weather or for teacher training days without

 making them up at the end of the year.